 THE GREAT RACE RECOGNIZED AS ENVIRONMENTAL LEADER WITH PRC “ZERO WASTE” AWARD

-In 2017, The Great Race diverted 93 percent of its materials from landfills.
+In 2018, the Great Race diverted 95 percent of its waste from landfills.